 installation of trailer hitches for trailers used to transport wheelchairs or scooters;

 Note: If the adaptive aid is a vehicle modification, the program provider must obtain written approval from the vehicle’s owner before making the modification.
 The owner must sign and date the approval.
-The managed care organization (MCO) must maintain documentation that the contracted provider ensured the specifications for a vehicle modification included information on the vehicle to be modified, including: the year and model of the vehicle;
+The MCO must maintain documentation that the contracted provider ensured the specifications for a vehicle modification included information on the vehicle to be modified, including: the year and model of the vehicle;

-a determination that the vehicle is the individual's primary vehicle;
+a determination that the vehicle is the member’s primary vehicle;

 proof of ownership of the vehicle;